-I'm an independent science journalist based in Singapore.
+I'm an independent science & tech journalist based in Singapore.

 My reporting has taken me to bear bile farms in Vietnam, lead-filled rivers

 As you’ve probably guessed, wanderlust is a driving force in my life.
-When not working with words, I’m most likely exploring a new country — 39 and counting.
-Back at home, I alternately work on conquering my tennis forehand and train to climb my third mountain.
+When not working with words, I’m most likely exploring a new country — 41 and counting.
+Back at home, I work on conquering my tennis forehand and geek out on board games.

 I’m constantly curious.
 Never sitting still.
 Always looking for the next big adventure.

 Reach me at sandy.ong.yx [at] gmail [dot] com.